piccard21/npm-es6-webpack-skeleton/README.md

 ### Configuration

-In **config/app.js** you have some options for basic configuration, like the library's variable-name, output-file-name, if you wanna have a sourcemap or your [target](https://webpack.js.org/guides/author-libraries/), which is **umd** per default.
-Also you can decide if you wanna include lodash in your bundle or enable polyfills. **htmlTitle** is the title of the development-server page.
+In **config/app.js** you have some options for basic configuration:

 ```
 const libraryVarName = 'npmEs6WebpackSkeleton';